-Candidate for Carmarthen East and Dinefwr
+Etholaeth: Carmarthen East and Dinefwr

-I was elected to the House of Commons in 2001 before stepping down from front-line politics in 2010 to attend Harvard University where I become a Fellow at the Centre for International Development at the John F. Kennedy School of Government at Harvard University.
+He was awarded a Fulbright Scholarship to study at Harvard University where he studied a Masters in Public Administration, and became a Fellow at the Centre for International Development at the John F. Kennedy School of Government at Harvard University.